 Every successful trial whether small or large begins with one person who has a dream and wants to make it happen.
 That person is Mark Peterson.
 Even though the Event went to Soldier Hollow / UOLF and now Carol and Judy, Mark will still work to communicate with competitors coming to the event and insure the high standard of competition created over the past 19 years continues.
-He will also be easy to find at the event!
-During the event he’ll be helping his son, Sam, who will be selling water and talking to handlers and spectators.
-Be sure to stop in and say hi.
+He will also be at the event as is possible this year, so don’t be surprised to see his ready smile!

 Soldier Hollow Classic Announcer

 Matthew Heimburger started announcing events at Soldier Hollow when his first-grade sons put on cross- country skis to compete in the Soldier Hollow Charter School Winter Olympics in 2003.
 While they grew up and moved on to surfing and rock-climbing during weekends at college, he stayed at Soldier Hollow and has been part of many wonderful athletic events–from skiing to biathlon to trail running–as the venue’s official announcer.
 In 2019, he took over hosting duties for the Soldier Hollow International Sheepdog Classic from the great Ray Crabtree and has come to love these canine athletes (and their handlers!) just as much.
 With a background in journalism, academia, and stand-up comedy, Matthew weaves facts, philosophy, and wry humor into his broadcasts–making sure audiences have as much fun as those competing.
 He lives here in Midway, with his wife Anna, daughter Lucy, and non-herding dog Bailey.
 Email Matthew